Artificial Intelligence Glossary

 Prompt Template

-Reusable prompt structure with variable placeholders for consistent AI interactions.
+Reusable prompt structure with variable placeholders that ensures consistent AI interactions and reduces prompt engineering time.

 Q